Skip to content

 Notes on Configuration

-• Initially, hook modules will probably be limited to query processing, but there could also be hooks, for example, for update, notify, or xfr.
+- Initially, hook modules will probably be limited to query processing, but there could also be hooks, for example, for update, notify, or xfr.
 This is why "query" is specified for each hook module above.
 This is probably not strictly necessary - the names of the modules should be sufficient to disambiguate them - but it may be necessary for query modules to be initialized differently from update modules.
 It should in any case help with readability for the user.

-• The configuration options are passed to hooks as bracketed_text (same as with dyndb and dnsrps).
-The hook module itself will parse the options.
-This means the named parser doesn't have to understand the module's configuration syntax.
-A pointer to the parser context must be provided to the module at initialization time so it can reference names that are defined elsewhere (such as the exempt ACL in the above sample).
+parser doesn't have to understand the module's configuration syntax.
+A pointer to the parser context must be provided to the module at initialization time so it can reference names that are defined elsewhere (such as theexempt

-• Hook modules will specify their own entry/callback points.
+and be initialized with pointers to the view, zone table, server context, etc. - Hook modules will specify their own entry/callback points.
 In other words, it would not be necessary for the user to specify that filter-aaaa taps in at the "pre-response" entry point; it can do that by itself.

-• If more than one hook uses the same entry/callback point, the order in which they are listed in hooks sets priority.
+sets priority.
 (In the above example, rebound would precede filter-aaaa.)
 We can add syntax to override default priorities for certain entry points if that turns out to be necessary.

-Edited Oct 11, 2018 by Ray Bellis
+Edited by Ray Bellis